Class Inheritance in Java (Hierarchy of Classes)

 {

-The purpose of creating a subclass is to extend the existing state and behavior of the superclass.
-A "superclass" is also called a "parent" class, and a "subclass" is a "child" class.
+The purpose of creating a subclass is to extend or specialize the existing state and behavior of the superclass.
+A superclass is also called a parent class, while a subclass is called a child class.

-Multiple classes can be in a hierarchy.
-If one class, e.g. Class_3, inherits another (Class_2), and this one inherits a previous one, e.g. class "Class_1", then class 3 inherits all previous properties and methods in the hierarchy.
+Multiple classes can form a hierarchy.
+If one class (for example, Class_3) inherits from another class (Class_2), and that class inherits from a previous one (for example, Class_1), then Class_3 automatically inherits all accessible properties and methods from both Class_2 and Class_1.

-If we were to create a hierarchy of classes representing cars it would look like this:
+If we create a hierarchy of classes representing cars, it could look like this:

 VIDEO 1: Nasleđivanje klasa u JAVI